 Lee County Mineral Rights and Oil & Gas Data Now Available Online

-North Carolina’s Lee County has recently released detailed data revealing who owns the mineral rights to extract natural gas or other buried resources in the county.
-According to a recent article on the News & Observer:
+North Carolina’s Lee County has released detailed data revealing who owns the mineral rights to extract natural gas or other buried resources in the county.

 The data is made available on Lee County’s Interactive Mapping system, a visual GIS database with information on parcels, owners, water and sewer lines, elevation, flood plain, zoning, traffic counts, school boundaries, commissioner districts, council wards, annexation history, brownfield sites, voluntary agriculture districts, sidewalks, corporate limits, historic districts, census data, soils, mineral rights, and now, oil & gas leases.